nuuuwan/news_lk3_data/README.md

 The NPP contesting under the Malimawa (compass) symbol secured 113 seats with of the 225 member assembly, data released by the the Elections Commissions website showed, with full results yet to be declared.

-NPP secured 123 seats by winning 16 seats in the Gampaha district.
+NPP secured 137 seats after winning Colombo and Gampaha districts.

-The Samagi Jana Balawegaya of Sajith Premadasa was a distant second with 31 seats.
+The Samagi Jana Balawegaya of Sajith Premadasa was a distant second with 35 seats.

 The NPP has received 6.8 million or 61 percent of the votes counted, taking a commanding lead over its rivals and is on track to get a two thirds majority.